 Intel released its SGX SDK for Windows to the public.
 They included the launch enclave, which is needed to start own enclaves.
 They also provided some documentation about the usage of the SDK.
-I want to describe how you get your own enclave running in 5 minutes.
+I will describe how you get your own enclave running in 5 minutes.
 I followed the SDK User Guide

 If you are not shure if SGX is enabled on your machine you can execute the test_sgx.c from my repo: SGX-hardware It should print at least sgx 1 supported: 1.